 The Chihuahua is the amazing Mexican dog breed that we’ve all come to know and love.
-They can be a little crazy, a little spunky, but full of affection – all the time.
-There are so many reasons why we adore and love Chihuahuas.
+While they can be a little spunky at times, they’re always full of affection and love.
+There are simply so many reasons to adore and love Chihuahuas.

-According to the AKC, they’re always well within the top 50 for most popular dog breeds.
-As a result, you can expect plenty of Chihuahua mixes out there.
-There is good news, though.
-These hybrids tend to inherit the sass and charm of a purebred Chi.
+According to the AKC, Chihuahuas are one of the top 50 for most popular dog breeds.
+As a result, you can bet there will be plenty of Chihuahua mixes out there.
+And yes – these hybrids tend to inherit all the sass and charm of a purebred Chihuahua.

 RECOMMENDED: 21 Most Interesting Dog Mixes